-You should always resist using the tow-service or workshop that are "recommended" by other people involved in the accident.
+You should always resist using tow-services or workshops that are "recommended" by other people involved in the accident.

-Workshops that inflate charges.
-A workshop mechanic may talk about offering reasonable repair estimates, but final bills are far beyond the estimates.
-Or a mechanic may leave the estimated amount blank when you sign a repair authorization, then secretly fill in an inflated amount.
+8. Workshops that inflate charges.
+A workshop mechanic may talk about offering reasonable repair estimates, but final bills turn out to be far beyond the estimates.
+Or a mechanic may leave the estimated amount blank when you sign a repair authorisation, then secretly fill in an inflated amount.

-Needless repairs.
-A shop may pad bills by “repairing” mechanical problems and damage that don’t exist.
+9. Needless repairs.
+A shop may pad bills by “repairing” mechanical problems and damages that don’t exist.

 Call the Singapore Police Force as soon as you get in an accident

 Unless you are willing to resolve your accident damages with cash, meaning it was nothing but a very minor scratch that can be resolved with under S$100, the first thing you should always do after getting in a car accident is to call an authority.
 By calling the police and your insurance company, you can make sure that everything will be reported on a fair basis, and that you will be protected from any unreasonable pressure to fall victim to a scam.

 Even if you actually caused an accident, there's not much downside to calling the authority since your insurance premium will rise regardless, and at least you can protect yourself from emotional responses from other people.
 When either the police or the insurance company's authorities arrive, scammers will be more likely to leave you alone.